The Best of Spain: Ultimate 10 Day Spain Itinerary

 - Carrera del Darro: This scenic walk up a cobblestoned street follows the Darro river.
 It is considered one of the most romantic walks in Spain.

 - Paseo de los Tristes: The Paseo de los Tristes starts where the Carrera del Darro ends and continues along the Darro River.
 The path offers great views of the Alhambra.
 At the end of the road, you can turn left to climb up to the Albaicín neighborhood.
-You can also turn cross the Puente del Aljibillo on the right, to cross over the river and walk up to the Generalife entrance/exit of the Alhambra.
+You can also turn to cross the Puente del Aljibillo on the right, to cross over the river and walk up to the Generalife entrance/exit of the Alhambra.

 - Albaicín: Also spelled Albayzín, this picturesque neighborhood of winding, cobbled streets and white, Moorish-style buildings is located on the hill opposite the Alhambra.
 (Yes, Granada is quite hilly!)
 It is the oldest area of Granada and a UNESCO World Heritage Site.